pyth-network/pyth-sdk-rs/README.md

 2. Merge your change into `main` on github.
 3. Create and publish a new github release.
    We currently don't have a Github Action to automatically push releases to [crates.io](https://crates.io), but should set one up.

+### pre-commit hooks
+pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
+You can install it by following [their website](https://pre-commit.com/).
+In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.

+The checks are also performed in the CI to ensure the code follows consistent formatting.